Amnatcharoen School

 Amnatcharoen School (โรงเรียนอำนาจเจริญ, pronounced: Am-nat-cha-roen) is a state school with public research school in north east (isan) at Amnatcharoen, Thailand.
-Established back in 1951 as School of Provincial High School of Amnatcharoen Province Thailand.
-This school is a special large secondary school of the Department of Secondary Education Area Office District 29.
-Besides that, it is also one of The World Class Standard School (WCSS) in country.
+It was established in 1951 as School of Provincial High School of Amnatcharoen Province Thailand.
+This is a special large secondary school of the Department of Secondary Education Area Office District 29.
+It is also one of the World Class Standard Schools (WCSS) in the country.

-School History
+History

-Amnatcharoen School established on June 12, 1951 according to the province's book 5858/2494 opened teaching at Bungchanwittaya School(Currently it is an Anuban Amnatcharoen School).
-At that time, there was only one teacher teaching, namely Mr.Plien Oupariwong.
+Amnatcharoen School was established on June 12, 1951 according to the province's book 5858/2494 opened teaching at Bungchanwittaya School.
+Currently it is an Anuban Amnatcharoen School.
+At that time, there was only one teacher, Plien Oupariwong.

 At present, Amnatcharoen School is located at 277, Village No. 13, Chayangkun Road, Bung Sub-district, Mueang District, Amnatcharoen Province which was moved to be established at this place and Amnatcharoenpittayakom School as the first branch of this school.

 Reputation

-Amnatcharoen School It is a famous school in law, ICT, foreign language And arts such as music or dance.
-Every academic year there will be many students competing in these activities and winning many awards.
+Amnatcharoen School offers law, ICT, foreign language, and arts such as music and dance.

-This school is a successful school in the area of the groundwater bank several government agencies have visited this school's research works to be applied to organizations and society because this research can effectively tackle drought and flood problems.
+This school is a successful school in the area of the groundwater bank.
+Several government agencies have visited this school's research works to be applied to organizations and society because this research can effectively tackle drought and flood problems.

-Courses offered
+Courses

-Amnatcharoen School Has offered courses from grade 7 to grade 12 with the following study plans and courses.
+Amnatcharoen School offers courses from grade 7 to grade 12 with the following study plans and courses.